Pavankv92/manim_ce_robotics/readme.md

 ## How to Use Manim Sideview in VS Code

+Manim Sideview integration is powered by [manim-sideview](https://github.com/Rickaym/manim-sideview) by Rickaym.

 ### 1. Check if Manim is in your PATH

 1. Open the integrated terminal in VS Code (press <kbd>Ctrl</kbd> + <kbd>`</kbd>).